Donald Trump’s highly abnormal presidency: a running guide for the week of July 24

 The communications director was referencing reports that he stands to profit from his investment firm while in office, based on previously undisclosed financial disclosure forms.
 This led many to suggest Scaramucci wanted Priebus investigated for any possible part in leaking the documents — which are not classified.

-The New Yorker’s Ryan Lizza tweeted: “I can confirm that Scaramucci wants the FBI to investigate Reince for leaking.”
+The New Yorker writer Ryan Lizza tweeted: “I can confirm that Scaramucci wants the FBI to investigate Reince for leaking.”

 Some in White House are trying to build a case that Priebus is a leaker — “a diagram” charting leaks, per senior official — to show Trump.